rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    Writing the quiz.
 One hour.
 Writing the assignment.
 Two hours.
    Total: More than twenty hours.
 Too much for one class.
 1. Eboards. (`sketches/eboards.md`)
+1. Every ten minutes.
+(My new policy of standing up every ten minutes.
+   I tend to get too focused.
+ANy relation to Pomodoro?
+I should look.) iPhone makes it nice.
+But ten minutes always seems so quick.
+And it's usually eleven, since I should walk for eleven.
+1. Room and Board at Grinnell and elsewhere.
+(See the `act-tuition-survey` musing for links.)

 Old "soon"